PaulSoderlind/JuliaTutorial/Readme.md

 1. Tutorial_ChapterNumber_Topic.ipynb are (relatively) short notebooks organised around different topics.

-2. NotebooksAsPDF.pdf is a print-out of all all notebooks.
+2. NotebooksAsPDF.pdf is a print-out of all notebooks.

 3. The folder src contains .jl files with functions used in the notebooks.